ChainSafe/protocol/positions/runtime.md

 ### Nice to have

-- Experience with other low-level virtual machines such as EVM or LLVM
+- Experience with other low-level runtimes such as EVM or LLVM
 - Experience with blockchain protocols, whether it be the usage of a blockchain API, knowledge of how a blockchain operates, or any other experience
 - Experience with distributed systems, peer-to-peer systems, network